 If a women is interested in holistic health and planning a pregnancy, she should start seeing a TCM practitioner at least a 3 months before conceiving to make sure conditions are just right.

 This is the time to resolve any imbalances such as regulating menstrual cycles, getting her diet on track, managing weight if she desires to lose or gain, and relieve stress.
 This all helps to bolster a woman’s health, making sure she is producing quality eggs and becoming as fertile as possible.
-(To increase your chances conceiving, your partner should be getting treated too!)
+(Your partner should be getting treated too!)

-Once pregnant, TCM can do wonders for making sure expecting moms stay healthy, strong, and comfortable.
+Once pregnant, acupuncture and Chinese Medicine can do wonders for making sure expecting moms stay healthy, strong, and comfortable.

 and much more…